 where the summation runs over all atoms within a distance $r_{\rm cut}$ and a cutoff function $f_{\rm cut}$ ensures smooth behavior when atoms cross the cutoff.
 Here, the ``atom-wise'' function $\mathcal{G}^{t}$ is used to refine the atomic features after they have been updated with information from neighboring atoms through the interaction-function $\mathcal{F}^{t}$.
 Usually, the interatomic distance $r_{ij}$ is not used directly as input to $\mathcal{F}^{t}$, but expanded in a set of uniformly spaced radial basis functions\cite{schutt2017quantum,schutt2017schnet,unke2019} to form a vectorial input $\mathbf{g}(r_{ij})$.
 Both $\mathcal{F}^{t}$ and $\mathcal{G}^{t}$ functions are NNs with the specific implementations varying between different end-to-end NNP architectures.
 As only pair-wise distances are used and the order of atoms is irrelevant due to the commutative property of summation, the features $\mathbf{x}_i$ obtained by Eq.~\ref{eq:general_message_passing} are automatically roto-translationally and permutationally invariant (and thus also the energy predictions).

-\citet{gilmer2017neural} have cast graph networks of this structure as message-passing neural networks and proposed a variant that uses a set2set decoder instead of a sum over energy contributions to achieve permutational invariance of the energy.
-SchNet\cite{schutt2017schnet} takes an alternative view of the problem: the atoms of the molecule sparsely populate the continuous space while their interactions are modeled with convolutions.
+\citet{gilmer2017neural} have cast graph networks of this structure as message-passing neural networks and proposed a variant that uses a set2set decoder\cite{vinyals2015order} instead of a sum over energy contributions to achieve permutational invariance of the energy.
+SchNet\cite{schutt2017schnet} takes an alternative view of the problem and models interactions between atoms with convolutions.
 The convolution filters need to be continuous (to have smooth predictions) but are evaluated at finite points, i.e.\ the positions of neighboring atoms.